20th to 24th August 2018

 In East Africa, Sida has supported mathematics in Rwanda, Uganda, Mozambique, and Tanzania for several years through bilateral programmes.
 The support is mainly for capacity building on PhD and Postdoctoral levels.
 ISP support to mathematics started almost two decades ago with the aim of building capacity and improving the state of mathematics in Kenya, Rwanda, Tanzania, Uganda and Zambia through the EAUMP network.
 ISP has over the years extended its support to West African countries through the network of PDEs and Control Theory and to South-East Asian countries – Cambodia, Laos and Myanmar – through the SEAMaN network.
 Furthermore, Ethiopia has been supported by ISP for a number of years.

 The 1st and 2nd network meetings for Sida and ISP funded PhD students and postdocs in mathematics took place in Sweden in March 2017 and February 2018, respectively.
-The 3rd network meeting will however take place in Kampala, Uganda, from 20th to 24th August 2018.
+The 3rd network meeting will however take place in Entebbe, Uganda, from 20th to 24th August 2018.
 This time the meeting will have a new focus and the objective is to encourage collaborative research through regional research groups.
 It is anticipated that the total number of participants will be about 100, mainly from Cambodia, Ethiopia, Kenya, Mozambique, Rwanda, Tanzania, Uganda, Zambia, West Africa, Finland and Sweden.
 The participants will comprise of: PhD students and Postdoctoral fellows from partner universities, supervisors and mentors, senior researchers, coordinators from the bilateral programmes and the ISP core programme, and Swedish senior researchers.

 This event is financed by the Swedish International Development Cooperation Agency.